 Figure out the placement on the canvas for your design.
 Place the Teflon sheet on top of your design and press it with the heat press in quick 10 second intervals until the design fully adheres.
 I flip the canvas back and forth in hopes to not discolor the paint.
 You want to be very careful not to melt your canvas.
 It’s dependent on what your canvas is made of.
 Mine was a cheaper grade of canvas.
 It seemed kind of like plastic.
 Don’t forget to peel the plastic carrier sheet from your design and give it another 10 seconds under the heat.

 Place the frame evenly over the canvas with the design centered on how you want it.
 Trace around the outer edge of the frame then cut off the excess canvas.

 Turn the frame onto the front side.
 Place the canvas on top.
 Staple the canvas to the frame with your staple gun adding a couple of staples to each side.
 Stretch slightly as you staple each side to avoid any wrinkles or droopy canvas.
 Don’t forget to leave room to add the hanger.

 If you are using a printed canvas you can cover it with a piece of Kraft paper to make the back of your sign look nice.
 Trace along the sign like you did with the canvas and cut it.
 Add glue to the perimeter of the backside of the sign.
 Place the Kraft paper and smooth it over, dry completely.
 Add the hanger to the back.

 There you have it!
+I hope you have enjoyed learning how to make a reverse canvas farmhouse sign.
 How did yours turn out?
 I would love to see it!
 Come on over and share it to my Facebook page so everyone can see!

 If you enjoy making your own home decor, check out this tutorial for another affordable farmhouse idea!